MicrosoftDocs/cpp-docs.tr-tr/docs/mfc/reference/cmfccolormenubutton-class.md

 ### <a name="parameters"></a>Parametreler
  [in] *rengi*
- Adı değiştirir renk RGB değeri.
+ Adı değişiklikleri renk RGB değeri.

  [in] *strName*
  Renk yeni adı.